 Some medicine cabinet essentials to keep at home are listed below.
 The list doesn’t cover everything, but it will help you deal with most minor ailments.

-But first, remember the following points:
+But first, be aware of the following points:

-- Always follow the directions on medicine packets and information leaflets, and never take more than the stated dose
+- Always follow the directions on medicine packets and information leaflets, and never take more than the stated dose.

-- If you have questions about any of these medicines or you want to buy them, ask your local pharmacist
+- If you have questions about any of these medicines or you want to buy them, ask your local pharmacist.

 - Always keep medicines out of the sight and reach of children.
-A high, lockable cupboard in a cool, dry place is ideal
+A high, lockable cupboard in a cool, dry place is ideal.

 - Regularly check the expiry dates on a medicine.
-If a medicine is past its use-by date, don’t use it or throw it away.
-Take it to your pharmacy, where it can be disposed of safely
+If a medicine is past its use-by date, don’t use it or throw it away, take it to your pharmacy, where it can be disposed of safely.

 Medicine cabinet essentials